Emergency icon Important Updates

 Nurse Has Unexpected Reunion With Fellow Nurse After Heart Attack

 Nurse practitioner Alison Hoit says it’s not often she gets to hear her patients’ success stories after they leave her floor in the cardiac ICU.
-But after caring for a fellow Cleveland Clinic nurse who had a heart attack at work, Alison unexpectedly met this nurse again with her daughter, Maddie, now in the neonatal intensive care unit (NICU).
+But after caring for a fellow Cleveland Clinic nurse who had a heart attack at work, Alison unexpectedly met this nurse again when her daughter, Maddie, was in the neonatal intensive care unit (NICU).

 “I overheard my daughter’s nurse telling my mom she had been on my floor after having a heart attack.
 When I walked in the room, I realized it was Pam, the nurse I had cared for in the cardiac ICU,” says Alison, recalling having goosebumps when she made the connection it was NICU nurse Pam Kays.